 What's Forex Trading?
 Very simply put, Forex means the Foreign Exchange Marketplace where you can trade currencies.
 In order to conduct trade and business, currency needs to change hands.
 Let us take an example.
 Suppose you're living in India and want to purchase a perfume from France.
 So it'd be considered as an import and either you.
 The company that you buy the perfume from is compelled to pay France in Euros.
 It implies that the Indian importer of the perfume has to exchange the equivalent amount of Rupees into Euros in order for the exchange to take place.
-Similarly, if you’re traveling abroad, your local currency is of no use there because it won't be accepted, you need to convert your currency based on the prevalent exchange rates and that's done via Forex.
+Similarly, if you’re travelling abroad, your local currency is of no use there because it won't be accepted, you need to convert your currency based on the prevalent exchange rates and that's done via Forex.
 The Forex market is actually the largest marketplace you can ever find in the world.
 The currency market eclipses the stock exchange market several times over.

 What does exchange rate mean?

 When you exchange currencies, you pay the price of a single unit of a particular foreign currency in your own currency.
 The amount of money in your currency which is equal to a single unit of the currency in question is the exchange rate for that currency in your country.

 Why's Forex so important?